-4.3 PGMD 2.0 Country-Year Data file pgmdv2\countryyear.dta
+4.3 PGMD 2.1 Country-Year Data file pgmdv2.1\countryyear.dta

 This static and downloadable datafile uses the country-year as the unit of analysis.
-It transforms selected variables from the pgmdv2\group.dta into a country-year format.
+It transforms selected variables from the pgmdv2.1\group.dta into a country-year format.
 For the transformation we use the variable year\terminated\alt to identify the year the PGM is coded as terminated.

-Note that it accounts for interrupted PGMs, i.e. groups that cease to exist as PGMs for a certain time period and then become a PGM again at a later time point.
+The Country-Year Data file accounts for interrupted PGMs, i.e. groups that cease to exist as PGMs for a certain time period and then become a PGM again at a later time point.